AdamEssenmacher/MemoryToolkit.Maui/README.md

 If you check out your debug output, you'll also see that each leaked Element / Handler has been logged as a warning.

 ## Contain Leaks
 To try stronger containment, open `MainPage.xaml`, change `mtk:TearDownBehavior.Cascade="False"` to `True`, and set `mtk:TearDownBehavior.Strategy="Compartmentalize"`.
-This does not fix external roots such as the sample's intentionally leaked app-level event subscription, but it does clear managed references such as `BindingContext`, `Content`, `ItemsSource`, and `Parent` when the view is done.
+This does not fix external roots such as the sample's intentionally leaked app-level event subscription, but it does clear managed references such as `BindingContext`, `Content`, `ItemsSource`, gesture recognizers, and `Parent` when the view is done.

 Use the default `DisconnectHandlers` strategy when you want lower-destruction handler cleanup.
 Use `Compartmentalize` when you are validating propagation or trying to keep a known leak from retaining a larger managed object graph.